awsdocs/aws-greengrass-developer-guide/doc_source/gg-discover-api.md

 ```

 **Note**
-An AWS Greengrass group must define exactly one AWS Greengrass core\.
-Any response from the AWS Greengrass cloud service that contains a list of AWS Greengrass cores only contains one AWS Greengrass core\.
+An AWS IoT Greengrass group must define exactly one AWS IoT Greengrass core\.
+Any response from the AWS IoT Greengrass cloud service that contains a list of AWS IoT Greengrass cores only contains one AWS IoT Greengrass core\.